tawhidulIKhan/bs-task-management-ap/README.md

 Or, you may sign up and use your credentials also to check this app

 ### App has backend dependency to run
-A backend rest API is used to run this app including authentication system.
-If you want to check backend REST API app Github Repo then the link is below:
+A backend rest API is used to run this app including authentication system. the backend api is already added to this frontend app, you no need to do extra thing, but if you want to check backend REST API app Github Repo then the link is below:
 [Backend Github Link ](https://github.com/tawhidulIKhan/bs-task-management-ap-api)

 ## Thank You